-a.
+- a.
 From time to time, the faculty and staff of the CUCA may use photocopied materials to supplement or assist with their work.
-In many cases, photocopying can facilitate the College mission of teaching and research.
-However, photocopying copyrighted materials is a right granted under the Doctrine of Fair Use in the copyright law and therefore must not be abused.
+In many cases, photocopying can facilitate the College mission of teaching and research. - b.

-- b.
 Faculty and staff may reproduce copyrighted works for instructional and research purposes without securing permission and without paying royalties when the circumstances amount to what the law calls "fair use."
-It is generally fair use for faculty to copy supplementary items for such purposes as filling in missing information or for bringing materials up to date, but fair use is a multi-faceted concept. - c.
-The Duplicating Office, open during normal operating hours, will reproduce classroom and office materials for faculty and staff. - d.
+It is generally fair use for faculty to copy supplementary items for such purposes as filling in missing information or for bringing materials up to date, but fair use is a multi-faceted concept.

+- c.
+The photocopy room, open during normal operating hours, may be used to reproduce classroom and office materials by faculty and staff. - d.
 Copyrighted Materials.
 Duplication of copyrighted sections of magazines, manuals, books, and other publications will not be done without prior approval of the copyright owner. - e.
 Test Materials.
-All materials that are identified as test materials will be kept in a locked cabinet and will neither be accepted from nor released to students. - f.
-Duplicating.
-Faculty and staff who turn in a work request should allow a minimum of two working days for completion. - g.
-Duplicating Office staff will not normally provide quick-copy service on a while-you-wait basis. - h.
-High-speed quality reproduction is the primary means of duplication. - i.
-Electrostatic masters are made inexpensively and rapidly from any good materials printed with black ink, such as typed, cut-and-paste compositions, manuals, thin books, or photocopies.
+All materials that are identified as test materials will be kept in a locked cabinet and will neither be accepted from nor released to students.